M-o-a-T/moat-kv/docs/source/command_line.rst

 The identifier which you'd use to subsequently refer to that user is printed when this command completes.

-.. option:: -a, --add <key>=<value>

-   Set an additional parameter, i.e. one that controls DistKV's handling of that user.
-Used e.g. for setting the user's ACL.

 .. option:: <key>=<value>

-   Set an auth-specific parameter, i.e. one that's controlled by the auth mode.
+   Set an auth-specific parameter.
+If you write ``password?`` instead of ``password=SomeSecret``, you tell DistKV to read the actual data from the terminal (without echo) so that it won't show up in your history.

-.. program:: distkv client auth user mod
+.. program:: distkv client auth user mod <ident> <key>=<value>…

 Modify a user.

+.. option:: <ident>

+   The identifier DistKV has assigned to the user.

-.. option:: -a, --add <key>=<value>
+.. option:: <key>=<value>

-   Set or change an additional parameter, i.e.
+   Set an auth-specific parameter.

+.. program:: distkv client auth user param <ident> <type> <key>

+Modify a user's setting.

+.. option:: <ident>

+   The identifier DistKV has assigned to the user.

-.. option:: <userid>
+.. option:: <type>

-The ID of the user to modify.
-Printed when adding or listing the user.
+   The type of setting to modify.
+The server interprets "acl" and "conv".

+.. option:: <key>

+   The type-dependent setting to use as stored in DistKV.
+For ACLs the relevant record is added with ``distkv client acl set <key> …``, for data conversion ``distkv client codec convert <key> …``.

 .. program:: distkv client auth user auth